open-zaak/open-zaak-market-consultation/GOVERNANCE.md

 * Managing and planning releases
 * Controlling rights to Open Zaak assets such as source repositories

 The technical steering team meets regularly.
-Their agenda includes reivew of the technical roadmap and issues that are at an impasse.
+Their agenda includes review of the technical roadmap and issues that are at an impasse.
 The intention of the agenda is not to review or approve all patches.
 This is mainly being done through the process described in the contributing guide.

 If more than one technical steering team member disagrees with a decision of the technical steering team they may appeal to the product steering team who will make the ultimate ruling.